 Our bedspread are available in 70″x 90″, 90″x 90″, 108″ x 90″, so there’s a size to fit any wall you choose.
-(Bonus – if you ever decide to change color schemes, just throw the fabric in the wash, and use it in the bedroom instead! 🙂 ) Storage Baskets While decor in your home yoga studio should be minimal, it can add to the serene feel – and be functional at the same time.Just one or two large storage baskets in the corner of the room are the perfect hide-away for your mat, strap, block and bolster.
-I love Serena and Lily’sofferings – tribal, global and well made, these oversized woven baskets should last forever, and look good doing it!
+(Bonus – if you ever decide to change color schemes, just throw the fabric in the wash, and use it in the bedroom instead! 🙂 ) Storage Baskets While decor in your home yoga studio should be minimal, it can add to the serene feel as well as perform a function.Just one or two large storage baskets in the corner of the room are the perfect hide-away for your mat, strap, block and bolster.
+Serena and Lily’s oversized woven baskets should last forever.

 Sensories The fun is often in the little things, isn’t it?
 A simple scented candle (high quality soy is best) or a few drops of essential oil diffused in the room will create an entire experience in your space, as your body moves and breathes in it.
-(Hint: a few drops of doTerra‘s Lemongrass oil can be mixed with white vinegar and water in a spray bottle, and used to freshen and clean your equipment).
+(Hint: a few drops of doTerra‘s Lemongrass oil can be mixed with white vinegar and water in a spray bottle and used to freshen and clean your equipment).

 Hope that any of you Saffron Marigold fans who also are yoga practitioners might have gotten a bit of inspiration for your own special space at home.
 Doesn’t that sound nice?
 (And really, not too hard to make a reality).
 Let me know if any of you make this a weekend project.
 I’d love to see the results!